-- Reciprocity say, 'How about we'll go with your suggestion this week, and next time, we'll try mine!' or 'I'll pay for dinner!' or 'Remember when you suggested that new Thai place and we went there...' - Scarcity say, 'They only have a few tables left for tonight...' - Authority say, 'I read a great review about this restaurant by Jamie Oliver.
-If he says it's good, it must be!' - Commitment and consistency say, 'I know you love to try new things...' or 'You're a real foodie, you'll love it...' - Liking say, 'We've been friends for decades.
-You know you trust me!' - Consensus or social proof 'This restaurant has over 300 5 star reviews on Trip Advisor!'
+Question 11 Reciprocity - say, 'How about we'll go with your suggestion this week, and next time, we'll try mine!' or 'I'll pay for dinner!' or 'Remember when you suggested that new Thai place and we went there' Scarcity - say, 'They only have a few tables left for tonight' Authority - say, 'I read a great review about this restaurant by Jamie Oliver.
+If he says it's good, it must be!'
+Commitment and consistency - say, 'I know you love to try new things' or 'You're a real foodie, you'll love it' Liking - say, 'We've been friends for decades.
+You know you trust me!'

+Consensus or social proof - 'This restaurant has over 300 5-star reviews on Trip Advisor!'

-Story telling is a powerful persuasion technique write five (5) key features of story telling as a persuasive communication technique?
+Storytelling is a powerful persuasion technique.
+Write five (5) key features of storytelling as a persuasive communication technique.

-Assessor instructions: Students answers must include all the five (5) key features of story telling listed below however students wordings may vary.
+Students' answers must include all the five (5) key features of storytelling listed below; however, students' wordings may vary.

-- 1. Before starting or constructing the story define its clear purpose and message - 2.
-Open story with an attention grabber - 3.
-Tell the story vividly using descriptive language, drawing on all of our five senses where you can. - 4.
-Help the audience see their part in the story how they contribute to the problem, how they can be part of the solution, or why they should even care. - 5.
-Give them some simple, actionable things they can do (remember, keep it simple).
+Questi ion 12 1.
+Before starting or constructing the story, define its clear purpose and message.
+2. Open the story with an attention grabber.
+3. Tell the story vividly using descriptive language, drawing on all our five senses where you can.
+Help the audience see their part in the story - how they contribute to the problem, how they can be part of the solution, or why they should even care.
+5. Give them some simple, actionable things they can do (remember, keep it simple).